Answers to your most frequently asked questions are just one click away.

 How can I cancel my order?

-We hope that you are satisfied with your order from LOUIS XIII cognac, but should you wish to cancel your order for any reason then please follow the process below: To cancel, you must inform us in writing within seven working days from the day after you received your delivery.
+We hope that you are satisfied with your order from LOUIS XIII cognac, but should you wish to cancel your order for any reason then please follow the process below: To cancel, you must inform us in writing within fourteen days from the day after you received your delivery.
 Please contact our customer service team at CONCIERGERIE.UK@LOUISXIII-COGNAC.COM, and return your order in the same packaging and condition that it was received.
 Items are returned to us at your own cost.
 Once received, a full refund will be issued to you (including VAT, but excluding shipping costs).

 Can my order be delivered today?